Program Overview

 Educational Lecture Series

-Our fellows join other hospice and palliative medicine fellows across the country for a July Bootcamp lecture series.
-This bootcamp is one day per week for four hours during July, and lectures are given by nationwide experts and leaders in hospice and palliative medicine.
-After July, weekly lectures are held throughout the academic year.
-The location and topic vary to ensure information is most relevant and least disruptive to the fellow’s current rotation and location.
-The lecture series incorporates speakers from various specialties providing the most up-to-date, evidence-based information.
-See the full list of lecture series.
+Our fellows join other hospice and palliative medicine fellows across the country for a July Bootcamp lecture series, one half-day per week in July, given by nationwide experts and leaders in hospice and palliative medicine.
+Weekly core conferences are held throughout the academic year which cover various HPM topics.

 Addiction Medicine